HACKERALERT/Heavypin/README.md

 ```
 heavypin-server
 ```
+This will start an HTTP server on `:8080`.
+You can use this port directly, however, keep in mind that for optimal circumvention and obfuscation of the connection, you should using a reverse proxy to forward `:443` to `:8080` to make it look like a normal HTTP server.

+# Client
-Then, on your local machine, you will need the client to connect to the server:
+On your local machine, you will need the client to connect to the server:
 ```
 go install github.com/HACKERALERT/Heavypin/heavypin-client@latest
 ```
 To connect to the server:
 ```
-heavypin-client
+heavypin-client -s <server_hostname:server_port>
 ```

 # How It Works